SCHTF EMERGENCY FOOD PANTRY

 - Complete a yearly survey in order to identify and evaluate your pantry’s needs.

-If you have any questions concerning applications for new pantries, or regarding general information on becoming a Stark County Hunger Task Force pantry, please do not hesitate to contact Maureen Tate, our Executive Director.
-She can be reached via email at email@example.com, or by phone at 330-455-6667 ext.
-2809.
+If you have any questions concerning applications for new pantries, or regarding general information on becoming a Stark County Hunger Task Force pantry, please do not hesitate to contact Stephanie Sweany, our Executive Director, via email at email@example.com.

 Designed specifically to target childhood hunger, every month our Backpack for Kids Program supplies crucial weekend meals to over 2,200 school-aged children at seven local elementary schools in three Stark County school districts.
 Students at risk of weekend hunger receive a bag of food from which they can easily assemble four healthy, non-perishable, and kid-friendly meals to sustain them over the weekend.
 Students are identified by their participation in the National School Lunch Program (NSLP), through which they receive free and reduced lunches during the school week (Monday through Friday).